Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

 - Reach or maintain a healthy weight.
 Extra weight puts pressure on your spine and other joints.
 This can increase your symptoms and make ankylosing spondylitis worse.
 Ask your healthcare provider how much you should weigh.
 He can help you create a healthy weight loss plan if you are overweight.

-- Protect yourself from falls.
+- Prevent a fall.
 Make sure paths in your home are clear.
 Tape down ends of throw rugs and electric cords.
 Keep paths well lit so you can see where you are going.
-These steps will help prevent you from tripping as you walk around your house.
-Your healthcare provider may also recommend that you use a walker, cane, or other supportive device.
-These can help you keep your balance.

-You may need ongoing tests or treatment.
-Your healthcare provider may want to measure your height every few months.
-This will help show if you are developing kyphosis (a bent over posture).
-You may also be referred to an eye or gastrointestinal specialist.
+You may need to return every 6 to 12 months so your progress can be monitored.
+You may be referred to specialists, such as eye or gastrointestinal doctors.
 Write down your questions so you remember to ask them during your visits.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.